fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## What Are The Challenges Of Onboarding Developers To Complex Projects?

+Almost always, I find that the main issue is that complex systems or just very poorly made systems require the developer to know half the codebase before they feel confident to change a variable name.

+Sometimes we refer to this state as spaghetti code but I argue that this terms is a poor choice here because code that is "bad" and a system that simply has been architected in an complex fashion can be equally responsible for developers having a tough onboarding.

+This is a state that is potentially one of the worst states for a company to be in.
+It means that hiring new people and getting them productive is costly and losing trained staff can be catastrophic.

+The onboarding is a good way to, in a very coarse manner, get a sense of how your systems form is looking.
+If your developer struggle to teach others the system and new people struggle to deliver, you may want to take this as a sign to take action before it gets worse.

 ## What Best Practices Ensure Effective Onboarding For New Developers, And How Can Teams Integrate Them Smoothly?

 ## How To Handle Knowledge Gaps When Onboarding New Developers?